Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 Certain Organizations Authorized by Laws Arising Under Civil Code Article 34, are eligible to seek this certification.
 It is conferred by the Ministry of Finance, based on numerous requirements as to how funds are to be raised and how they will be used.
 According to Article 78 (2)- of the Income Tax Law, the contributions must be (1) raised from the public at large, and (2) used to meet urgent needs in the promotion of the public good, such as furthering education, science, culture, and welfare services.
 Before designating contributions as eligible for this treatment, the Ministry of Finance examines the activities to be supported, the target amount to be raised, from whom the funds will be collected, and the period during which the contributions will be raised.
 If the Ministry’s requirements are met, it declares that the contributions qualify as "designated contributions” eligible for deduction.

-Individuals' contributions to Organizations Eligible to Receive "Designated Contributions" are deductible up to 40 percent of their annual income beyond a base of 2,000 yen.
+Individuals' contributions to Organizations Eligible to Receive "Designated Contributions" are deductible up to 40 percent of their annual income beyond a base of 2,000 yen (approximately $20).
 The contributions of corporations are deductible without limitation.

 3. SNCs with National Tax Administration Approval

 Under the current law, SNCs must apply to the National Tax Administration for their tax-deductible status.
-As of April 1, 2012, SNCs will seek approval from the prefectural government for this status.
+As of April 1, 2012, SNCs seek approval from the prefectural government for this status.
 In order for contributions to be tax deductible, SNCs must satisfy a list of requirements including the Public Support Test (PST).
-Under the current law, the PST means that an NSC must demonstrate that it receives at least one-fifth of itsrevenue from qualifying contributions.
-The 2012 amendments will allow an NSC to pass the PST by demonstrating that it receives a contribution of more than 3,000 yen from at least 100 individuals or institutions in a given fiscal year.
-The status is effective for 2 years, but, as of April 1, 2012, the effective duration will be expanded to 5 years.
+Under the current law, the PST means that an NSC must demonstrate that it receives at least one-fifth of its revenue from qualifying contributions.
+The amendments in 2012 allow an NSC to pass the PST by demonstrating that it receives a contribution of more than 3,000 yen (approximately $30) from at least 100 individuals or institutions in a given fiscal year.
+The status is effective for two years, but, as of April 1, 2012, the effective duration is expanded to five years.

-In addition, a tentative approval system will be introduced under the new amendment that allows newly established NSCs to acquire a tax-deductible status without passing the PST.
-This temporary status is effective for 3 years, and it can be acquired only once.
-Eligible SNCs are limited to those that were established within 5 years at the time of application.
-However, for the first 3 years of the enactment, SNCs in operation for more than 5 years will be allowed to apply for this temporary status.
+In addition, a tentative approval system has been introduced under the new amendment that allows newly established NSCs to acquire a tax-deductible status without passing the PST.
+This temporary status is effective for three years, and it can be acquired only once.
+Eligible SNCs are limited to those that were established within five years at the time of application.
+However, for the first three years of the enactment, SNCs in operation for more than five years has been allowed to apply for this temporary status.

 C. Value Added Tax

-The standard VAT rate in Japan is 5 percent.
+The standard VAT rate in Japan is five percent.
 The relatively narrow range of nontaxable imports includes certain textbooks and certain equipment for use by the handicapped.

 D. Double Tax Treaties